ghebu/MariusLaboratory/Jenkins/README.md

 - [X] As an alternative solution to CasC, create groovy script to create the seed job

 </details>
-- [ ] Shell script to install plugins gets throttled and fails sometimes.
+- [ ] Shell script to install plugins gets throttled and fails sometimes on image build.

 ### Miscellaneous
 - Ways of creating a jenkins job programmatically: